jpmorganchase/anu/docs/anu-tutorial/src/content/tutorial/1-basics/1-introduction/2-quick-setup/content.md

 ## Local Installation and Starter Template
-We recommend following the [Babylon + Vite](https://doc.babylonjs.com/guidedLearning/usingVite) guide to set-up your Babylonjs project.
+We recommend following the [Babylon + Vite](https://doc.babylonjs.com/guidedLearning/usingVite) guide to set-up your Babylon.js project.

 Once your project structure is up and running, install Anu.js by building it locally in a different file directory and linking it to your project.